livestorm/hiring-frontend-test/README.md

 - **Being as close as possible to the screenshots is very important.**
 - The app must be responsive!
 It should look good and work on both mobile and desktop screens!
 - You shouldn't have to customize Tailwind, the default configuration is enough to be able to match the screenshots.
+- Use [vue-feather-icons](https://github.com/egoist/vue-feather-icons) for the icons.
 - Use vuex to handle the currently selected segment, the rest of the app can be handled directly with Apollo.
 - If possible, adding a new attendee should update the Apollo cache directly instead of making the list fetch data again.
 - Show off your Vue and GraphQL skills!
 Don't hesitate to use more advanced Vue, vue-router or Apollo client features and good practices.
-- You can use [vue-feather-icons](https://github.com/egoist/vue-feather-icons) for the icons.
 - (Bonus) Write clear README on how the app was designed and how to run the code
 - (Bonus) Describe optimization opportunities
 - Got questions?
 Contact us!
 (No penalties for asking questions 😉️)